 Valmont Road and 34th Street Improvements

-Valmont Road between 30th Street and Foothills Parkway reopened to through-traffic for all users the evening of Nov.
-21, 2018.
+Valmont Road between 30th Street and Foothills Parkway reopened to through-traffic for all users in November 2018.

-Crews have been working hard to complete a lot of work in a short amount of time.
+Crews worked hard to complete a lot of work in a short amount of time.
 Thank you for your patience during this work to create a smoother, safer railroad crossing and multimodal corridor!

 Improvements to Valmont Road

-BNSF Railway is replacing the deteriorated railroad crossing surface and installing new signals on Valmont Road between 34th Street and Wilderness Place.
+BNSF Railway replaced the deteriorated railroad crossing surface and installed new signals on Valmont Road between 34th Street and Wilderness Place.

-The City of Boulder is also making the following improvements to Valmont Road between 34th Street and Wilderness Place, some of which were identified and are being paid for by the S’Park development:
+The City of Boulder also made the following improvements to Valmont Road between 34th Street and Wilderness Place, some of which were identified and paid for by the S’Park development:

 - Widening the bike lanes on the north and south sides of Valmont from 34th Street to Wilderness Place,